mtth/igloo/README.rst

 Examples
 --------

 The exhaustive list of options can be viewed with ``igloo --help``.

-Rather than go over these again, below are a few common usage patterns (note that each ``--option`` has a shorter version which can found in the help message):
+Here are a few common usage patterns (note that each ``--option`` has a shorter version which can found in the help message):

 * Setup the default remote URL: